-22.9 Providers must contact the DFCS/DJJ Case Manager immediately when significant issues or incidents occur and the issue/incident is severe enough to risk a youth's loss of the independent living placement (e.g., apartment) or the issue/incident creates a danger to the youth.
+- 22.9 Providers must contact the DFCS/DJJ Case Manager immediately when significant issues or incidents occur and the issue/incident is severe enough to risk a youth's loss of the independent living placement (e.g., apartment) or the issue/incident creates a danger to the youth. - 22.10 Providers must notify the Office of Provider Management whenever significant events occur relating to the safety or well-being of IL youth or relating to the IL program. - 22.11 Providers must adhere to applicable general RBWO requirements.